t8ortot/sheets-discogs-tracker/README.md

 # Main Features
 - Automatically builds and maintains the format of spreadsheet structure.
-- Automatically imports user collection from Discogs (if Discogs collection is set to public).
+- Automatically imports user collection from Discogs.
 - Allows the user to input their purchase statistics for their own records, such as date of purchase, price, tax, shipping, etc.
-- Automatically fetches the lowest listed price on Discogs for each item and updates the color of the cell correlating to the profit/loss percentage.
+- Automatically fetches the lowest listed price on Discogs for each item and updates color indicators to show profit/loss percentages.
 - Automatically calculates total investment costs and current minimum collection value.

 # Getting Started